 Author Nikos Kazantzakis

 There’s a persistent rumor that Kazantzakis’ most famous book got him kicked out of the Orthodox Church.
-Though not true, the church did hate the book and tried to ban him from the country.
+Though not true, the church did hate The Last Temptation of Christ and tried to ban him from the country.
 The same happened with the 1988 movie.
 I can’t fathom why so much hatred?
 I’m not religious, so I know I might be missing something, but the book made me think.
 Jesus and God are so human and relatable; the story so real and full of humanity, you can’t help but wonder if it’s not the real testament.
 This book is a beautifully written work of art that will linger in your mind long after you close it.

 Best Greek Art and Architecture Books

 The Greek Vase: Art of the Storyteller

 Probably my biggest love and hate relationship with a book.
 The Greek Vase is based on the collection inside the British Museum and the J. Paul Getty Museum, endowed with the biggest art trust fund in the world.
 I mean, the museum is beautiful and holds half of the world inside (Most stolen)!
 What would you prefer: the Parthenon, under a roof, in a crowded place, with artificial light, and no context; or presiding over Athens, where it belongs?
 How can one US billionaire buy so much stuff?
 Let’s leave it there.
 In any case, this is one of the best Greek art books every published.
 The pictures are probably the best in the world, and the text comprehensive, clear, and well documented.